TCF California State Director, Chris Kelly, on the Buckeye Forest. Photo by Michael Macor.

 Since 2004, the Fund has protected more than 125,000 acres of Douglas fir and redwood forests with a sustainable management strategy that conserves critical habitat, restores native watersheds and supports local economies through light-touch timber management

 Buckeye Forest (formerly known as Preservation Ranch) is the latest installment in The Conservation Fund’s North Coast Forest Conservation Initiative.
-Threatened by development and vineyard conversion, we purchased the nearly 20,000-acre property in northern California in 2013.
+In 2013, our Working Forest Fund, with support from the Richard King Mellon Foundation, enabled the purchase of the nearly 20,000-acre property in northern California, which had been threatened by development and vineyard conversion.
 As owners, we will sustainably manage the land for timber, carbon sequestration and restoration of coho salmon habitat.

 The protection of Buckeye Forest marks a significant moment in Northern California forest conservation.
 More than a decade ago, the Fund set out to reassemble what was once a single forested property stretching nearly 30 miles along the rugged North Coast range.
 Over time, this land was divided and sold into multiple parcels, including Buckeye Forest.